Springe direkt zu Inhalt

 Research

-The prestigious scientists and researchers of our institute work here on the highest scientific level.
-Internationally connected, and embedded in the research landscape of Berlin.
+Prestigious scientists and researchers work here at our institute on the highest scientific level-internationally connected and embedded in the research landscape of Berlin.

 MATH+, the Berlin Mathematics Research Center, is a cross-institutional and interdisciplinary Cluster of Excellence.
 It sets out to explore and further develop new approaches in application-oriented mathematics.
 Emphasis is placed on mathematical principles for using ever larger amounts of data in life and material sciences, in energy and network research, and in the humanities and social sciences.